doviedob/CardioAR3D/Train/README.md

 The increase in percentage difference suggests that the overfitting is more pronounced as training progresses.
 At 1200 epochs, the training performance is 34.82% better than the validation performance, which is a significant difference.

+For this reason, it was decided to choose the model trained on **800 epochs** as the most optimal among the experiments performed.

 ## Performance

 The model's performance was assessed using a dice score.
 The mean dice score achieved by this model is 0.66.